hfg-gmuend/openmoji/CONTRIBUTING.md

 ### 2. Design Your Emoji
 🙏 Please follow the [OpenMoji Styleguide](http://openmoji.org/styleguide)

-✅ Run `npm test` to check whether your emoji passes our automated tests.
+✅ Use the [OpenMoji Tester App](https://openmoji-tester.glitch.me/) to check whether your emoji passes our automated tests.
+All of your svg files have to produce green tests only.
+Fix your files until everything is green!
+Please! :)

 ### 3. File Conventions